AACAP Jeanne Spurlock, MD, Research Fellowship in Substance Abuse and

 IMPORTANT: The availability of all awards is contingent upon receipt of adequate funding.

-AACAP is pleased to announce the Jeanne Spurlock Minority Medical Student Research Fellowship in Substance Abuse and Addiction, supported by NIDA.
+AACAP is pleased to announce the Jeanne Spurlock, MD, Minority Medical Student Research Fellowship in Substance Abuse and Addiction, supported by NIDA.

-The expectation is that students will complete 12 consecutive weeks (60 working days at 8 hours per day) of the fellowship during the summer following acceptance into the program.
-If an applicant is unable to complete 12 weeks, he or she may propose a slightly shorter fellowship experience in the application.
+Students are expected to complete 12 consecutive weeks (60 working days at 8 hours per day) of fellowship training during the summer following acceptance into the program.
+The amount of time an applicant proposes to spend in the fellowship training will be taken into account by the selection committee.
+If an applicant is unable to complete 12 weeks, a slightly shorter fellowship experience may be proposed in the application.
 If approved, the stipend will be pro-rated to reflect the reduction in time spent completing the fellowship.
-Fellowships proposed as less than eight weeks will NOT be considered.
-Applicants should note that the amount of time they propose to spend in their fellowship will be taken into account by the selection committee.
+[IMPORTANT: Fellowships proposals with a duration of less than eight weeks will NOT be considered.]

 Selection of Mentor